LEADING OFF: Dodgers face Miley for real, Granderson's grin

 FOR REAL THIS TIME

 Wade Miley is ready for take two.
 The Brewers left-hander figures to see more than one batter in Game 6 of the NL Championship Series when he tries to help Milwaukee stave off elimination, down 3-2 to the Dodgers.
 Miley goes back to the hill two days after being lifted one batter into Game 5 in a designed move by manager Craig Counsell.
 Miley hasn't given up a run in 10 1/3 innings this postseason.
-The Dodgers are going with lefty Hyun-Jin Ryu in a rematch of Game 2 starters.
+Los Angeles is going with lefty Hyun-Jin Ryu in a rematch of Game 2 starters.
+One more Dodgers victory would set up a World Series showdown with the Boston Red Sox.

 GRANDY'S NEW GRIN